Erich Koch

 Erich Koch (/de/; 19 June 1896 - 12 November 1986) was a Gauleiter of the Nazi Party (NSDAP) in East Prussia from 1 October 1928 until 1945.
 Between 1941 and 1945 he was Chief of Civil Administration (Chef der Zivilverwaltung) of Bezirk Bialystok.
 During this period, he was also the Reichskommissar in Reichskommissariat Ukraine from September 1941 until August 1944 and in Reichskommissariat Ostland from September 1944.
 After the Second World War, Koch stood trial in Poland and was convicted in 1959 of war crimes and sentenced to death.
 The sentence was later commuted to life in prison and Koch died of natural causes in his cell at the Barczewo prison on 12 November 1986.

 Early life and First World War

 Koch was born in Elberfeld, today part of Wuppertal, as the son of foreman Gustav Adolf Koch (1862-1932) and his wife Henriette, née Matthes (1863-1939).
 In World War I he served as a soldier from 1915 to the end of the war in 1918.
-He later fought as a member of Freikorps Rossbach in Upper Silesia.
+He later fought as a member of Freikorps Roßbach in Upper Silesia.
 A skilled trader, Koch joined the railway service as an aspirant for the middle level of the civil service.
 He was dismissed from this position in 1926 for anti-Weimar Republic activities.